Residency Duty Hours

-Duty hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting.
+- Clinical and educational work hours must be limited to no more than 80 hours per week, averaged over a four week period, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting.

 - Programs and residents have a shared responsibility to ensure that the 80-hour maximum weekly limit is not exceeded.
 While the ACGME acknowledges that, on rare occasions, a resident may work in excess of 80 hours in a given week, all programs and residents utilizing this flexibility will be required to adhere to the 80-hour maximum weekly limit when averaged over a four-week period.

 - Residents should have eight hours off between scheduled clinical work and education periods.

 - Residents must have at least 14 hours free of clinical work and education after 24 hours of in-house call.

 - Residents must be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over four weeks.)
 At-home call cannot be assigned on these free days.

 - Clinical and educational work periods must not exceed 24 hours of continuous scheduled clinical assignments.